 National Crime Reading Month

-The CWA’s initiative provides both impetus and a promotional umbrella for crime-reading events held across the country in June.
+The CWA’s initiative provides both impetus and a promotional umbrella for crime-reading events held across the country in June, culminating in the Daggers award ceremony at the end of the month.
 We help to put author members in touch with libraries, bookshops, festivals and other venues and to publicise their events.

 We produce literature that’s connected with the CWA that you and your users might find useful.
-We can supply free digital posters and flyers for you to use, helping to make your library more indispensable than ever to the aspiring writer and the public at large.
+We have a selection of free posters, flyers and shelf-talkers for you to download and use, helping to make your library more indispensable than ever to the aspiring writer and the public at large.